melsiddieg/furly/README.md

 # furly

-an R package for blazing fast parsing of JSON ursl
+an R package for blazing fast parsing of JSON urls

 <!-- badges: start -->
 <!-- badges: end -->